Liquid Crystal Magna Resource Hub

 - Print platform– an aluminium assembly with the following features:

-- ResinGlide coating for easy cleaning, removing excess resin and saving wash processing.
+- ResinGlide coating for easy cleaning, removing excess resin.

 - Roughened print platform surface to increase print adhesion.